 How to Set the Google Analytics Code

-There are various ways you can use to set Google Analytics code, depending on how you built your website.
+There are various ways you can use to set the Google Analytics code, depending on how you built your website.
 In the following paragraphs, we share the two most common ways you can add the code to your website:

-• Using an HTML code.
+- Using an HTML code.

-• Using a WordPress plugin.
+- Using a WordPress plugin.

-Keep in mind that other CMS platforms also support plugin installation, so in many cases the process is similar to the WordPress one.
+Keep in mind that other CMS platforms also support plugin installation, so in many cases, the process is similar to the WordPress one.

 Set Google Analytics Code via HTML Code